torsteins/inf102f18-mandatory0/README.md

     * To accomplish the two points above, it is easiest to copy the contents of your main directory to a new folder named *abc123*, and then zip that folder.

+  * Submit the .zip file at the assignment on mitt.uib before the deadline

+  * Late assignments will be accepted for 24 hours, with a 20 point penalty.

 ## Reverse Polish to Infix notation (10 points)